DataFire/OneDB/web/docs/markdown/Authorization.md

 ## Authorizing your Users
 The OneDB Authentication process works similar to OAuth 2.0.
 Your users will be sent to the OneDB instance of their choice, and will be shown the list of permissions you're requesting.
-If they accept, you'll recieve an access token that allows you to perform those actions on the user's behalf.
+If they accept, you'll receive an access token that allows you to perform those actions on the user's behalf.